In this article, we will review calcium regulation throughout the body and consider the clinical relevance of this vital element.

 - Bound to anions e.g. phosphate – diffusible, not biologically active.

-There are three molecules which regulate the amount of calcium in blood and ensure it is maintained within the normal range.
+There are three molecules which regulate the amount of calcium in the blood and ensure it is maintained within the normal range.
 These are calcitriol (vitamin D), parathyroid hormone and calcitonin.
-The synthesis of calcitriol is completed in the kidneys, parathyroid hormone (PTH) is secreted by the parathyroid glands, and calcitonin is secreted by the thyroid glands.

 It can be ingested, or synthesised from a cholesterol precursor as follows: